que-etc/resize-observer-polyfill/README.md

 ### continuousUpdates

 By default possible changes in dimensions of elements caused by CSS `:hover` class are not tracked.
-To handle them you can set `ResizeObserver.continuousUpdtaes = true` which in turn will start a continuous update cycle with an interval of `200` milliseconds (using RAF, of course).
-Keep in mind that this is going to affect the performance.
+To handle them you can set `ResizeObserver.continuousUpdtaes = true` which in turn will start a continuous update cycle with an interval of `100` milliseconds (using RAF, of course).
+This also comes in handy for monitoring the dimensions of a textarea.
+Keep in mind that this is going to affect performance.

 **NOTE:** Changes made to these properties will affect all existing and future instances of ResizeObserver.